weakish/docs-en/views/leanengine_webhosting_guide-php.md

 {% block custom_runtime %}
-LeanEngine provides the operating environment of PHP 5.6 by default.
+LeanEngine provides PHP 5.6 by default.
 If you need a specified version of PHP, please add it in `composer.json`.

 ```json
 "require": {